gnss-sdr/geniuss-place/_pages/acknowledgements.md

 date: 2016-07-28T18:38:52+00:00
 ---

 This project has been mainly developed on a volunteer basis, for education and research purposes.
 The main [Developer Team]({{ site.url }}{{ site.baseurl }}/team/){:target="_blank"} is a group of researchers at CTTC, a non-profit research institution, and they use to be quite busy developing amazing new concepts and practical developments for advanced wireless communication systems and serving the industry in actually deploying them.
-Only some selected students  got a stipend (through their participation in Google's Summer of Code and ESA's Summer of Code In Space programs) for their direct work on GNSS-SDR.
+Only some selected students  got a stipend (through their participation in Google Summer of Code and ESA Summer of Code In Space programs) for their direct work on GNSS-SDR.

 According to [Open HUB](https://www.openhub.net/p/gnss-sdr){:target="_blank"}, the development of GNSS-SDR from its [first commit](https://github.com/gnss-sdr/gnss-sdr/commit/228fa3b797dba7d0192f751e7e25a7b8348f9326){:target="_blank"} to a Git repository (in October, 2011, after a happy childhoold living in a Subversion repository) up to now has taken 35 years of effort, as estimated by the Constructive Cost Model ([COCOMO](https://en.wikipedia.org/wiki/COCOMO){:target="_blank"}).
 {: .notice--info}